Aqua Park Shinagawa: Exhibits

-Various creatures are exhibited on "Wild Street", and Penguins, Sea Turtles, and Fur seal are captivity there.
-Many Fur seal and Otters and Sea lion are on display at the small outdoor stadium "Friendly Square".
+Various creatures are exhibited on "Wild Street", and penguins, sea turtles, and fur seals are kept there.
+Many fur seals and otters and sea lions are on display at the small outdoor stadium "Friendly Square".

 There is an event live hall called "Stellar Ball" on the grounds of the building.
 This live hall was produced and named by Yumi Matsutoya.
-1st floor has 1,758 standing seats and 750 seats, and 2nd floor has 126 seats on the terrace and VIP seats.
+The 1st floor has 1,758 standing seats and 750 seats, and 2nd floor has 126 seats on the terrace and VIP seats.

 Facilities

-The facility is a two-story building with attractions on the first floor and The stadium where the dolphin show is held and tunnel fishtanks on the second floor.
+The facility is a two-story building with attractions on the first floor and The Stadium where the dolphin show is held and tunnel fish tanks on the second floor.